JohannesMP/com.johannesmp.blog/_posts/2017-02-14-Installing-Jekyll-For-Github-Pages-On-Windows-10.md

 Having struggled through this twice now on two separate Windows installations, I'm now making this guide so that at least I'll be able to refer to it quickly.
 I hope it helps anyone else that has issues getting `jekyll serve` to just work as intended.

 ### What This guide covers:
-- The setup required to be able locally serve existing jekyll projects on windows 10.
+- The setup required to be able locally serve existing jekyll projects on Windows 10.
 - Errors while compiling the json gem in Ruby.
-- Errors regarding SSL authentication when trying to run jekyll serve.
+- Errors regarding SSL authentication when trying to run `jekyll serve`.
-- Errors regarding Github Authentication when trying to run jekyll serve.
+- Errors regarding Github Authentication when trying to run `jekyll serve`.

 ### What this guide does *NOT* cover:
 - How to create a new Jekyll project, or how to use Jekyll pages.
 [Please see step 2 and 3 in the official github pages guide](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-1-create-a-local-repository-for-your-jekyll-site), or find another beginners tutorial.
 For example: